 10. Garage Storage Display Case

-Finally keep all of those tiny collectibles—and can’t-part-with-‘em Happy Meal toys—in one place with this 40-pocket organizer.
+Finally keep all of those tiny collectibles—and can’t-part-with-‘em Happy Meal toys—in one place with this organizer, which boasts four, generously-sized mesh pockets for all your storage needs.
 The best part?
-It makes use of that often-overlooked spot behind the door…and gives you 40 less plastic landmines to step on in the middle of the night.
+It makes use of that often-overlooked spot behind the door…so you really will be able to see the playroom floor again.

 Art easels can often take up a ton of precious square footage, but this one stands out for its two storage bins underneath, which can hold all kinds of craft supplies.
 Plus, the easel itself features a paper roll on top and a dry erase board underneath, making it useful for a variety of creative projects.